Skip to content

 df_user_name Operator username

-df_user_email Operator user email
+df_user_email Operator email address

-{Other fields} Other fields according to specific audit data requirements
+{other fields} Other fields according to specific audit data requirements

 Field Description